rh-mobb/ocm-operator/docs/development.md

 ```

 6. Finally, you need to define the phases, in order, that the controller will execute for each create, update, or
 delete operation.
-These functions need to be named `RenconcileCreate`, `ReconcileUpdate` and `ReconcileDelete`
+These functions need to be named `ReconcileCreate`, `ReconcileUpdate` and `ReconcileDelete`
 respectively to satisfy the `Controller`.
 Here is an example using `ReconcileCreate`:

 ```go